e271828e/Flight.jl/docs/notes/design/framework_spec.md

 activation-reusing loops (the envelope-grid gain-schedule case: hundreds of trim-then-linearize points paying those costs once).
-What does not amortize is the per-point allocation of a working store set, O(model size) and trivial against the solve it feeds: [§7.5][s7-5]'s zero-allocation invariant is scoped to the stepping loop, and the services were always allocation-tolerant.
-Nothing numerical is ever cached.
+What does not amortize is the per-point allocation of a working store set, O(model size) and trivial against the solve it feeds: the zero-allocation invariant ([§7.5][s7-5]) is scoped to the stepping loop, and the services were always allocation-tolerant.
+Nothing
+numerical is ever cached.
 Note `Dual{Tag,V,N}` carries the partial count: a different seeding width is a different scalar type, hence a separate entry and a separate Julia compile.